dopesky/infiscroll/README.md

 ## About Infiscroll

-Infiscroll is a helper/library that will enable to do things easier.
+Infiscroll is a helper/library that will enable you to do things easier.
 Its features are:

 - With the help of [Bootstrap:](https://getbootstrap.com/docs/4.5/getting-started/introduction/) launch toasts, display form errors and toggle disabled state for buttons effortlessly.
 - Locale Specific Capitalization that is easily customizable.